SinaBanifazl/SMS_Serial_Verification/README.md

 # sms_verification
 This project is done for Altech as a educational series.

+## How to run
+1. Install python3, pip3, virtualenv, MySQL in your system.
+2. Clone the project `https://github.com/jadijadi/sms_serial_verification && cd sms_serial_verification`
-You should rename the `config.py.sample` to `config.py` and do proper changes.
+3. rename the `config.py.sample` to `config.py` and do proper changes.

-## DB
-db configs are in config.py, but you also need to add this table to the database manually:
+4. db configs are in config.py, but you also need to add this table to the database manually:

-    CREATE TABLE PROCESSED_SMS (sender CHAR(20), message VARCHAR(400), answer VARCHAR(400), date DATETIME);
+`CREATE TABLE PROCESSED_SMS (status ENUM('OK', 'FAILURE', 'DOUBLE', 'NOT-FOUND'), sender CHAR(20), message VARCHAR(400), answer VARCHAR(400), date DATETIME, INDEX(date, status));`
+5. Create a virtualenve named build using `virtualenv -p python3 build`
+6. Connect to virtualenv using `source build/bin/activate`
+7. Install packages using `pip3 install -r requirements.txt`
+8. Now environment is ready run it using `python3 app/main.py`

+### Or you can use Dockerfile to deploy it to docker

 ## TODO
 - [x] Farhad seifi https://ngrok.com/